learning-lte/rfnoc-SynchronousLabs/README.md

 # gr-SynchronousLabs

-This project implements RFNoc out-of-tree Module.
+This project implements an RFNoc out-of-tree Module.

 The project currently contains the following IP: